ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

 ```

 <br>
-4. moving to our update function in the same file, we are now going to add some behavior to our game objects.
-First, let's start by setting the initial velocity for our ball value to get it moving.
+4. moving to our update function in the same file, add some behavior to our game objects.
+First, set the initial velocity for our ball value to get it moving.

 ```JS title="game.js" linenums="1" hl_lines="2-3 5-6"